outerbounds/metaflow-ray/README.md

     # Your ray application code here
 ```

-4. Run Your Metaflow flow
-Now, when you execute your Metaflow flow, the steps decorated with @ray_parallel will automatically spin up a
-Ray cluster and execute your Ray code.

 ### Examples
 Check out the [examples](/examples) directory for sample Metaflow flows that demonstrate how to use the `metaflow-ray`extension
 with various Ray applications.